Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Garmin_Integration.rst

 - Device communication
 - Sensor configuration
 - Snippets of logged data
+- FIT-file processing and downsampling
 - Upload operations

 .. warning::

    Beware that the possible actions here are only for debugging purposes and can temporarily interfere with the participant workflow.

+For phone-sensor debugging and the other protected iOS tools, see :ref:`Administrator Tools <social-admin-tools>`.
+For general connection and reporting checks, see :doc:`Troubleshooting <Troubleshooting>`.

 .. raw:: html